April 28, 2020 12 min read

 Almonds are rich in vitamin E, a fat-soluble vitamin that helps in boosting the activity of immune cells and supporting their ability to fend off invading bacteria and viruses.

-Just a quarter of a cup of raw almonds provides around 40-50% of your daily recommended intake of vitamin E. Easy to add to a smoothie or salads!
+Just a quarter of a cup of raw almonds provides around 40-50% of your daily recommended intake of vitamin E. It's easy to add to a smoothie or salads!

 Oranges, lemons, and limes are an excellent source of vitamin C – one of the most important immune nutrients.
 Foods that contain at least 200 mg of vitamin C per day may help with infection prevention.
 This is the amount required to ‘saturate’ your cells: any excess vitamin C will be flushed out.